Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [PyOracle: Automatic analysis of musical structure](http://nbviewer.ipython.org/urls/bitbucket.org/pucktronix/pyoracle/raw/d046b2bcf473503fa356094cfe4cff774d1aaefc/270D.ipynb), by [Greg Surges](http://gregsurges.com).

+* [Chebfun in Python](http://nbviewer.ipython.org/6724986), a demo of [PyChebfun](https://github.com/cswiercz/pychebfun), by [Olivier Verdier](http://www.olivierverdier.com).
+PyChebfun is a pure-python implementation of the celebrated [Chebfun package by Battles and Trefethen](http://people.maths.ox.ac.uk/trefethen/publication/PDF/2004_107.pdf).

 ### Pandas for data analysis

 Note that in the 'collections' section above there are also pandas-related links, such as the one for an [11-lesson tutorial](https://bitbucket.org/hrojas/learn-pandas).